stan-alam/splunkFun/01/notes.md

 WilSonWorks wishes to use the application to check who viewed, updated, modified, deleted or downloaded docs in the repo.
 The application required by WilSonWorks is both reactive and proactive.
 The app will notify WilSonWorks of these update/deletions and notify the organization if there is a security issue.

 Users of this application will include non-technical individuals such as investigators who will protect the data.
-COmplience and auditing.
+Complience and auditing.

 A manager who needs to what their employees are doing.
 To identify unusual behavior.